Iran denies oil spill plan to block vital Strait of Hormuz

 “The Persian Gulf is a part of the waters and territory of Iran and polluting it would also affect us,” he added.

-Naqdi’s comments also appeared on the official website of the Basij, Iran’s civil defence militia which takes its orders from the Iranian Revolutionary Guard Corps.
+Naqdi’s comments also appeared on the official website of the Basij, Iran’s civil defense militia which takes its orders from the Iranian Revolutionary Guard Corps.

-Iran denies this and has repeatedly emphasised that it has the right to pursue peaceful nuclear energy activities under its membership of the nuclear Non-Proliferation Treaty.
+Iran denies this and has repeatedly emphasized that it has the right to pursue peaceful nuclear energy activities under its membership of the nuclear Non-Proliferation Treaty.